-using coordinated checkpointing.
+According to the table, the size of a single-process checkpoint image decreases linearly with the increasing scale of computation.
+This is understandable due to the divide-and-conquer principle.
+An interesting feature is with C{ckp} .
+It first drops and then starts to increase as the number of processors increases.
+This is caused by the increasing synchronization overhead by using coordinated checkpointing.
 It implies that process coordination can be a potential performance bottleneck when the computation scale is substantially large [5].
-Migration cost $C{pm}$ , in general, increases with the growing computation scale.
-The main reason is that the stop-and-restart migration mechanism is used and the current MPICH\VCL device instantiates the processes in a sequential order.
-As shown in the table, generally $C{pm} \leq 3C{ckp}$ .
+Migration cost C{pm} , in general, increases with the growing computation scale.
+The main reason is that the stop-and-restart migration mechanism is used and the current MPICH_VCL device instantiates the processes in a sequential order.
+As shown in the table, generally, $C{pm} \leq 3C{ckp}$.

-C. Failure Trace
+6.3 Failure Trace

 Rather than using synthetic failure events, we use a failure trace collected from a production system at NCSA [27].
-The machine has 520 two-way SMP 1 GHz Pentium-III nodes (1040 CPUs), 512 of which are compute nodes (2 GB memory), and the rest are storage nodes and interactive access nodes (1.5 GB memory).
-Table VI gives the statistics of the failure trace.
+The machine has 520 two-way SMP 1-GHz Pentium-III nodes (1,040 CPUs), 512 of which are compute nodes (2-Gbyte memory), and the rest are storage nodes and interactive access nodes (1.5-Gbyte memory).
+Table 6 gives the statistics of the failure trace.
 We randomly select 96 nodes to match the testbed.

 The trace-based simulator scans the failure trace in the time order and simulates a failure when a real failure entry is encountered.
-The prediction accuracy is emulated as below:
+The prediction accuracy is emulated as follows:

-- 1) Recall: If there exists a failure on a node between the current and the next adaptation point, the predictor reports a failure of its type with the probability of recall on the node. - 2) Precision: Suppose the predictor has totally reported x failures for the intervals with actual failures.
-According to the definition of precision, for intervals without an actual failure, the predictor randomly selects $\frac{x \times (1 precision)}{precision}$ intervals and gives a false alarm on each of them.
+- 1. Recall.
+If there exists a failure on a node between the current and the next adaptation point, the predictor reports a failure of its type with the probability of recall on the node. - 2.
+Precision.
+Suppose the predictor has totally reported x failures for the intervals with actual failures.